zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

 Go to **Outputs** (or you can find the same information at the bottom of the logs).

-- If you provisioned in a **Public Subnet**, you should see something like the following:
+- If you provisioned the stack in a **Public Subnet**, you should see something like the following:

   ![](./images/provision-27.png)